Advertisements

 I love the Dordogne region for the exquisite beauty of its honey colored towns.
 We spent a week in September 2016 in the Abbey village of Cadouin and wanted to explore some of the towns nearby.
 Always on the lookout … Continue reading

-Posted in Chateaux, Medieval Towns, South of France
+Posted in Chateaux, Churches, Medieval Towns, South of France

 1 Comment